|Follow PSU Swimming & Diving:||Follow @PennStateSWIM|

 Prior to his appointment at Penn, Brown coached at Philadelphia area clubs, including the Warrington Swim and Tennis Club (1982-83), Hatboro-Horsham Aquatic Club (1983), Hideaway Swim Club (1980-81), Hatboro Memorial Pool (1976, 78-79) and Hatboro YMCA (1976).

-As a diver at Penn State, Brown won the 1981 Eastern Collegiate Championship in the three-meter springboard and the one-meter springboard in 1979.
-He was the team's Most Valuable Diver in 1978, 1979 and 1981.
+As a diver at Penn State, Brown won the 1981 Eastern Collegiate Championship in the three-meter springboard and claimed the title on the one-meter springboard in 1979.
+He was the team's Most Valuable Diver during the 1978, 1979 and 1981 seasons.